-Amanda Gorman, in a First, Brings Poetry to Super Bowl
+Amanda Gorman, in a first, brings poetry to Super Bowl

 Published

-The young poet who stirred America at the inauguration of President Joe Biden last month, again commanded the spotlight on one of the country's biggest stagesFull Article
+The 22-year-old poet who stirred the world at the inauguration of President Joseph Biden last month has again commanded the spotlight on one of America’s biggest stages.Full Article

 Published

-The young poet who stirred America at the inauguration of President Joe Biden last month, again commanded the spotlight on one of the country's biggest stagesFull Article
+The 22-year-old poet who stirred the world at the inauguration of President Joseph Biden last month has again commanded the spotlight on one of America’s biggest stages.Full Article

-After dazzling the nation at President Biden’s inauguration, Gorman became the first poet to perform at the Super Bowl.
+Bravery certainly runs in Amanda Gorman's family - now rooted in Sacramento where her great aunt Flossie Crump was the first female..

-Inaugural poet Amanda Gorman won't be leaving the spotlight anytime soon.
-Her next moves include a Super Bowl gig, modeling and..
+Amanda Gorman is the first poet to perform at the Super Bowl.